lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Building the tests
 -------------------

-Our tests are written in Typescript, the same as our Ionic 2 source code.
-When we run `ionic serve`, Ionic uses [Browserify][browserify-home] to bundle up our app's source and transpile it into Javascript.
-It isn't going to do this for our tests.
+We'll use [gulp][gulp-home] to orchastrate the test process and [browserify][browserify-home] to transpile the unit tests and generate sourcemaps.

-Enter [gulp][gulp-home].
-Ionic are already using gulp; you should have `gulpfile.js` inside the root of your app.
+Ionic use both gulp and browserify already; you should have `gulpfile.js` inside the root of your app.
 In order to separate concerns we'll keep ours in `./test/gulpfile.ts`.
 Feel free to combine the two if you wish, ours will actually hook directly into Ionic's to make use of the tasks defined therein.

 Make the following changes to your project: